 Text for editing, demo edit 4

-In a recent work on ‘Interactions with Big Data Analytics’, authors Danyel Fisher et.al. talk about interesting developments in the world of analyzing data.
-Authors define analytics as a term that refers to any data driven decision.
-An example of application of analytics is Zynga, an online games company that studies how its audience plays the game and uses that data effectively to modify the games.
+In our digital lives, we generate huge amounts of data: social relationships, purchasing behavior, and video watching.
+Companies are analyzing these data and using them to drive decisions, a practice called “big data analytics.”
+For example, the online game company, Zynga, studies how its audience plays the game and uses that data effectively to modify the games.

-The paper reports the state of practice by interviewing sixteen pioneering analysts in this field.
-The paper discusses about the definition of big data, contemporary ways of analyzing data, challenges peculiar to big data, and proposes a five step workflow type of an approach to analyzing big data.
-In our digital lives (interactions through information technology devices) we generate huge amounts of data: social relationships, purchasing behavior, watching of videos, etc. Big Data Analytics aims to construct the big picture from the minutia of our digital lives.
+In a recent work on ‘Interactions with Big Data Analytics’, Danyel Fisher and colleagues review the state of the field by interviewing sixteen pioneering big data analysts.
+The authors discuss about the definition of big data, contemporary ways of analyzing data, and challenges peculiar to big data; they also propose a pivotal five-step workflow for analyzing big data.

-The authors draw a refreshing parallel to the old age mainframe computing where the work would be submitted to massive systems and the results would be obtained after a period of time.
-Big data analytics, argue the authors, is very similar: that it involves hypothesis and needs huge computing power, that it is often submitted and results are available after a period of time, and that the end user computers are only used for viewing the results and not for processing.
+The authors draw a refreshing parallel to the old-age mainframe computing where analysts submitted the work to massive systems and had to wait for hours/days/weeks to obtain results .
+With big data analytics, argue the authors, the analysis require huge computing power, so scientists must submit the results to a super-computerand wait for the results.
+End user computers display but do not process the results.
+WHAT IMPLICATIONS DOES THIS PARALLEL HAVE?

+ADD MORE ABOUT: “the definition of big data, contemporary ways of analyzing data, and challenges perculiar to big data.”

-Pivotal contribution of the paper is the generalization of how big data analytics can be approached.
-Acquiring data, choosing the right architecture for analyzing the acquired data, fitting the data for the chosen architecture, coding and debugging, and fine tuning are the five steps suggested by the authors.
-This five step process repeats itself as many times as necessary until meaningful results are obtained.
-The paper cautions the skill gap in bringing the right proportion of scientific flavor in models created by business users.
+The authors propose a general, five-step approach for big data analytics: acquiring data, choosing the right architecture for analyzing the acquired data, fitting the data for the chosen architecture, coding and debugging, and fine tuning.
+This five-step process is repeated as many times as necessary until meaningful results are obtained.
+The paper cautions that many business users currently lack many of the skills to perform this workflow.
+They propose XX to address this skill gap.

-Of immediate significance, is the potential to apply big data analytics to design more user friendly interfaces, enrich customer experience by analyzing the ways customer uses the product, understand healthcare spending, etc. The limitation is only our human ability to think creatively and harness the exploding world of data.
+The potential of big data analytics is vast: for example, design more user-friendly interfaces, enrich customer experience by analyzing the ways customers use the product, and understand healthcare spending.
+In harnessing the exploding world of data, we are constrained only by limits of our human ability to think creatively. .